 - Scope of Lease - Lease terms should clearly define the scope of the land and resources included in the lease and may include limits and exclusions on the depth of drilling, specific mineral resources, and other factors.

-- Lessee's Qualifications - The lease terms may specify certain qualifications the lessee must have and maintain, providing assurances that they are qualified to develop and produce under the lease terms.
+- Lessee's Qualifications - The lease terms may specify specific qualifications the lessee must have and maintain, providing assurances that they are qualified to develop and produce under the lease terms.

 - Surface Issues - Leases may include terms that deal with equipment placement and surface use, limiting where and to what extent operators may place structures and equipment.
 The terms may limit surface damage and require surface repairs.

 - Pooling of Interests - Pooling of interests occurs when land tracts from multiple leases are combined in a pooled unit to drill a single well.
-With pooled interests, the production of the well is considered to have occurred on all the leases in the pool.
-Royalties are generally paid in proportion to the amount of land a landholder has in the pooled unit.
+With pooled interests, the well production is considered to have occurred on all the leases in the pool.
+Royalties are generally paid in proportion to the landholder's amount in the pooled unit.